The Portofino Hand-Wound Eight Days Story

 In the Portofino Hand-Wound Eight Days, the IWC-manufactured 59210-calibre movement will run precisely and reliably for a full 192 hours, or 8 days, before it automatically stops.
 Strictly speaking, it is 9 days, but the extra day in reserve ensures that the movement maintains as constant a driving torque as possible and continues to run precisely.
 The owner will always be on the safe side if he winds his watch once a week.
 The power remaining can be read off on the power reserve display on the dial.
 Together with the small seconds display and date display, this gives the dial a pleasing equilibrium.
 The indexless balance has a frequency of 28,800 beats per hour and, together with the Breguet spring bent into shape in accordance with age-old watchmaking tradition, helps to make the watch exceptionally accurate.
-The watch is available with a stainless-steel case, slate-coloured dial and rhodium-plated indices.
+The watch is available with a stainless-steel case, black dial and rhodium-plated indices.
 It has a transparent sapphire-glass back and a dark brown alligator leather strap from the House of Santoni.